Levi-Lesches/Monopoly-Deal/shared/README.md

 After any `Response` is received, its corresponding `Interruption` is removed from the game list.
 Note that additional interruptions may be issued while processing a response.
 One example is the case where a user is paid with a wild card: the receiving player needs to choose where to put it before continuing.

 Once `game.interruptions` is empty, the game continues:
-- If the current player has cards left, they can submit another choice
+- If the current player has cards left, they can submit another action
 - Otherwise, a `DiscardInterruption` is issued
 - After processing the `DiscardResponse`, the next player's turn begins